egr314team311/team311/checkpoint_3.md

 # Selected Design

 After some edits to our original sketch, this design below is what we will end up pursuing for the final look of our project.
 We decided to go for a clean and modern asthetic that still ties in elements of nature.
 The sheep was a byproduct of the prompt, and should be ignored.
 Our design also will include a variety of LED fixtures that will highlight the intensity of the sensors readings.

-GO INTO DETAIL ABOUT WHY WE CHOSE THIS
+In finalizing our project design, the team collectively decided on a configuration that not only captures the modern aesthetics we aimed for but also ensures functionality through its clever use of space and technology.
+We chose a design that is both clean and modern, incorporating elements of nature to create a cohesive theme that resonates with our environmental monitoring objectives.
+The inclusion of a sheep in the imagery, while unintended, is a humorous byproduct of our AI-driven design process, underscoring the sometimes unpredictable results of such technologies.
+This will not feature in the actual product, but serves as a reminder of the creative process's dynamic nature.

+The design features various LED fixtures that are not merely decorative but serve a crucial functional role.
+These LEDs are designed to change in intensity and color based on the sensor readings, providing an intuitive visual feedback system for the user.
+This allows for immediate and clear communication of environmental changes without needing to interact directly with the device, enhancing user experience and accessibility.

+Furthermore, the choice to incorporate advanced sensors in our design directly aligns with our core mission of providing precise and reliable environmental monitoring.
+These sensors, crucial for the functionality of the mobile weather station, include capabilities for measuring temperature, humidity, and atmospheric pressure, among others.
+They are integrated seamlessly into the design, maintaining the sleek look while providing high functionality.
+The use of I2C or SPI-based communication protocols ensures that our device can interface effectively with both current and future technological ecosystems, a testament to our forward-thinking approach.

+Overall, the decisions made in the selected design phase were guided by our dedication to innovation, usability, and aesthetic appeal, reflecting our commitment to creating a product that is not only effective but also aligns with the ethical and professional standards we set for ourselves as future leaders in the industry.
+This design is a critical step toward achieving our vision of setting a new benchmark in environmental monitoring technology.

 <img width="750" alt="Screenshot 2024-02-28 at 8 53 44 PM" src="https://github.com/egr314team311/team311.github.io/assets/157049797/d2c83435-305f-4127-9278-2d936b08f5f2">